From Mars to Atacama: The Future of Regenerative Travel

 1. Where is Nayara Alto Atacama located?

-3. How does Nayara Alto Atacama practice sustainability?
+3. How does Nayara Alto Atacama approach sustainability?

-Fly to Calama (CJC) via Santiago (SCL), then drive about 90 minutes to San Pedro de Atacama.
-Transfers can be arranged directly through Nayara Alto Atacama.
+Fly to Calama (CJC) via Santiago (SCL), then take a 90-minute drive to San Pedro de Atacama.
+Private transfers can be arranged directly through Nayara Alto Atacama, ensuring a seamless journey from city to desert sanctuary.